mkhnuser/md_notes/Ops/RabbitMQ.md

 ## Overview

-RabbitMQ is a message broker which rests on top of some message protocol such as AMQP or MQTT.
+RabbitMQ is a message broker which rests on top of message delivery protocols such as AMQP, MQTT, or others.

-AMQP and MQTT define binary representation of a message that is being sent.
+## Messages and Queues

-A message is binary blob of data.
+A message can be anything.
 A size of a queue is determined by the memory and the disk space of a machine which hosts this queue.
 You cannot publish a message directly to a queue, you first need to pass it to an exchange.

-RabbitMQ team suggests using `pika` Python library.
-This library is has a synchronous interface and callback-based flow.

-## Messages and Queues

-When you produce messages to a queue and you have multiple consumers, RabbitMQ users Round-Robin algorithm to distribute the messages.

-`auto_ack` parameter determines whether a message is acknowledged automatically, If it is, then if a consumer dies, the message is lost - it is not distributed among other workers.
-Essentially, this works great for non-important messages.
-If you have an important message, use `channel.basic_ack` after you've processed the message.
-You must acknowledge a message on the same channel that has delivered this message.

-If RabbitMQ dies or quits, all queues and messages are lost.
-To prevent this, mark a queue as durable and a message as persistent.
-!!! **Once you've created a queue as non-durable, you cannot redefine durability!
-It remains non-durable.**
-!!! **If you mark a message as persistent,**
-!!! **it may still be lost since RabbitMQ may not flush it to the disk or die while receiving this message.**
-!!!
-To prevent this, use **publisher confirms** strategy.

-Use `channel#qos` parameter to specify a maximum number of messages that a worker can process at a time.
+## RabbitMQ Message Delivery Patters

+* Work Queue (Task Queue, Competing Consumer Pattern): a message is delivered to only one worker to be processed.
+* Publish / Subscribe: a message is delivered to multiple consumers.

+### Work Queue (Task Queue, Competing Consumer Pattern)

+A message is delivered to precisely one worker.
+Round Robin algorithm is used to distribute messages among workers.

+### Publish / Subscribe

+A message is delivered to multiple consumers using exchanges, queues and binding process.

 ## Exchanges

 Exchanges receive messages from publishers and route them to queues.
-They can also discard messages.
-There are four types of exchanges.
 The process of associating an exchange and a queue is called binding.
-So, producers pass messages to some exchange and this exchanges further routes this message to queues.
+So, producers pass messages to some exchange and this exchanges further routes this message to queues based on binding.
+You use routing key for routing.

 ### Fanout Exchange Type